CliMA/ClimaUtilities.jl/docs/src/inputs.md

 - 2/3D NetCDF files;
 - linear interpolation in time (default) and nearest neighbors.

+It is possible to pass down keyword arguments to underlying constructors in the `Regridder` with the `regridder_kwargs` and `file_reader_kwargs`.
+These have to be a named tuple or a dictionary that maps `Symbol`s to values.

 ### Example

 Let `target_space` be the computational domain (a `ClimaCore` `Space`) and